christianhaitian/arkos/ports/ports.md

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
-It is an unofficial remake of the 1991 Game Boy game Metroid II: Return of Samus in the style of Metroid: Zero Mission (2004)." porter="krishenriksen (kreal)" locat="AM2R.zip"
+You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
+Make sure it is named am2r.apk.
+The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"

 Title="Blues_Brothers ."
 Desc="A rewrite of the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
 You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder." porter="Jetup13" locat="Blues%20Brothers.zip"